csmig/stig-manager/docs/the-project/contributing.rst

 Please file bug reports or feature requests on the `STIG Manager issue tracker <https://github.com/NUWCDIVNPT/stig-manager/issues>`__.
 When reporting a bug, please provide as much detail as possible to help us understand and reproduce the issue.
 Include:
+Please file bug reports or feature requests on the `STIG Manager issue tracker <https://github.com/NUWCDIVNPT/stig-manager/issues>`__.
+When reporting a bug, please provide as much detail as possible to help us understand and reproduce the issue.
+Include:

 -  Install type: Hosted, Local, Docker, etc
 -  Detailed steps to reproduce the issue